CodeFromAnywhere/CodeFromAnywhere/README.md

 - Analysing thousands of services on capability, quality, speed, cost, and availability.
 - Have a scalable way to sign up and get access to all service providers with multiple accounts.
-- Proxy them into my own gateway which can be made available as a "Universal API" that exposes all services through a single endpoint.
+- Proxy them into a gateway which can be made available as a "Universal API".

 Strategy: **ActionSchema** for _Devs_: **OEF**